The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 Conclusion

-Text labeling makes raw text usable for AI/ML models.
-It powers applications from healthcare to finance to law.
+Text annotations enable applications from healthcare to finance to law, supporting tasks like sentiment analysis and named-entity recognition.
 Different annotation types suit different needs.

 You can try text labeling today by creating a free account in Unitlab Annotate.
 The platform provides everything you need so you can focus on labeling, not overhead.